 How to find a lost cat with a microchip

-‘I recommend that every cat should be microchipped.
-It’s not a tracking device, but rescue centres and veterinary practices have special scanners to immediately access your contact details on the chip, making it much easier for you to be reunited,’ says Inga.
 Depending on their breed, cats can be microchipped from the age of 10 weeks; your vet will be able to confirm the best time for your cat to have theirs done.
-It’s a quick and simple procedure, and costs between £10-20, depending on your vet’s set charge.
+It’s a quick and simple procedure, and won’t hurt your pet or negatively impact their health in any way.
+The procedure usually costs between £10-20, depending on your vet’s set charge.
 However, some animal charities do offer free microchipping – so you could look into whether this is an option near you, too.

 You can also report your lost cat to the microchipping company too, so they can check their database.
 As cats often go missing after their owner moves to a new house, don’t forget to notify the microchipping company of your change of address, so they have the correct details on record.

 Share the word online

 Social media can be a great search tool.
 As well as posting to your friends and followers on Facebook, Twitter or Instagram, and asking them to repost to spread the message, you can also search for relevant local missing pet Facebook groups where you can post your cat’s picture and details.